-NSG 630 - Acute Care Theory I
+NURS 630 - Acute Care Theory I

 This is the first of two sequential theory courses in the adultgerontology acute care nurse practitioner (AGACNP) concentration.
-This course is designed to develop theoretical and clinical competencies in the care of adults and older adults with acute, critical and/or complex chronic health conditions or injury commonly seen across the continuum of acute care delivery systems.
-It builds upon concepts and skills derived from prerequisite courses and emphasizes the utilization of critical thinking and evidence-based practice to support the diagnosis and management of these patients.
-Prerequisites & Notes This course must be taken simultaneously with NSG 635 Acute Care Skills Lab I. Offered: Fall
+This course is designed to develop theoretical and clinical competencies in the care of adults and older adults with acute. critical and/or complex chronic health conditions or injury commonly seen across the continuum of acute care delivery systems.
+It builds upon concepts and skills derived from prerequisite courses and emphasizes the utilization of critical thinking and evidencebased practice to support the diagnosis and management of these patients.
+Prerequisites & Notes This course must be taken simultaneously with NURS 635 Acute Care Skills Lab I Offered: Fall Semester (online) Credits: 2

-NSG 631 - Acute Care Theory II
+NURS 631 - Acute Care Theory II

 This is the second of two sequential theory courses in the adult-gerontology acute care nurse practitioner (AGACNP) concentration.
 This course continues to develop theoretical and clinical competencies in the care of adults and older adults with acute, critical and/or complex chronic health conditions or injury.
 It builds upon concepts and knowledge developed in Adult-Gerontology Acute Care Theory I and focuses on the refinement of critical thinking skills and evidencebased practice to support the diagnosis and management of these patients.
-Prerequisites & Notes This course must be completed simultaneously with NSG 636 Acute Care Skills Lab II.
-(Pre-Reg: NSG 630 Acute Care Theory I, NSG 635 Acute Care Skills Lab I).
-Offered: Spring Credits: 2
+Prerequisites & Notes This course must be completed simultaneously with NURS 636 NSG Acute Care Skills Lab II.
+(Pre-Reg: NURS 630 Acute Care Theory I, NURS 635 Acute Care Skills Lab I).
+Offered: Spring Semester (online) Credits: 2

-NSG 635 - Acute Care Skills Lab
+NURS 635 - Acute Care Skills Lab I

 This is the first in a series of two acute care skills labs in the AG-ACNP Program.
 This lab is designed to promote the clinical skill competence necessary to assess and manage the care of adults and older adults with acute, critical and/or complex chronic health conditions or injury in the acute care setting.
 Skill competence and procedures discussed will align with the current professional standards and competencies expected of the AG-ACNP.
-Prerequisites & Notes This course must be completed simultaneously with NSG630 Acute Care Theory I. Offered: Fall Credits: 1
+Prereguisites & Notes This course must be completed simultaneously with NURS 630 Acute Care Theory I. Offered: Fall Semester Credits: 1

-NSG 636 - NSG Acute Care Skills Lab II
+NURS 636 - NSG Acute Care Skills Lab II

 This is the second in a series of two acute care skills labs in the AG-ACNP Program.
 This lab is designed to promote the clinical skill competence necessary to assess and manage the care of adults and older adults with acute, critical and/or complex chronic health conditions or injury in the acute care setting.
-Skill competence and procedures discussed will align with the current professional standards and competencies expected of the AG-ACNP Prerequisites & Notes This course must be completed simultaneously with NSG 631 Acute Care Theory II.
-(Pre-Req: NSG 630, NSG 630 - Acute Care Theory I, NSG 635 NSG 635 -Acute Care Skills Lab I).
-Offered: Spring
+Skill competence and procedures discussed will align with the current professional standards and competencies expected of the AG-ACNP Prerequisites & Notes This course must be completed simultaneously with NURS 631 Acute Care Theory II.
+(Pre-Req: NURS 630 Acute Care Theory I, NURS 635 Acute Care Skills Lab I).
+Offered: Spring Semester Credits: 1

-NSG 638P - Acute Care Practicum I
+NURS 638P - Acute Care Practicum I

 This is the first of three clinical practicum experiences that will provide the student with experiential learning and observation in the acute care arena for a total of 120 directly supervised hours working with a qualified preceptor to provide care to patients with acute and chronic medical conditions.
 The assigned faculty member will monitor the student's clinical logs and progression during the semester, including working closely with the student and reviewing feedback from the associated preceptor.

-Prerequisites & Notes This course must be completed simultaneously with NSG638S Acute Care Seminar I. (Pre-Reg: NSG631 Acute Care Theory II, NSG636 Acute Care Skills Lab II).
+Prerequisites & Notes This course must be completed simultaneously with NURS 638S Acute Care Seminar I. (Pre-Req: NURS 631 Acute Care Theory II, NURS 636 NSG Acute Care Skills Lab II).
+Offered: Fall Semester Credits: 2 FA24, Starting SP25 4 credits

-NSG 638S - Acute Care Seminar
+NURS 638S - Acute Care Seminar I